janhq/jan/docs/docs/events/hcmc-oct23.md

 ## Ho Chi Minh City

-[Jan's Hacker House](https://jan.ai) is a 4-day offline event where we have an open AI Hacker House and invite the local AI community to join us.
-There are free snacks, drinks and pizza.
+[Jan's Hacker House](https://jan.ai) is a 4-day event where we host an open AI Hacker House and invite the local AI community to join us.
+There is fast wifi, free snacks, drinks and pizza.

 We also host a series of talks, workshops and social events at night.
 We usually start off the week with a "Intro to LLMs" that targets local university students, and then progress to more in-depth technical and research areas.